pupil-labs/pupil-docs/invisible/understand-the-ecosystem/index.md

 ## Pupil Cloud

 Pupil Cloud is our web-based storage and analysis platform located at [cloud.pupil-labs.com](https://cloud.pupil-labs.com/).
-It is the recommended tool for handling your Invisible recordings.
+It is the recommended tool for handling your Pupil Invisible recordings.
 It makes it easy to store all your data securely in one place and it offers a variety of options for analysis.

 ![Pupil Cloud](./pupil_cloud.jpg)